FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 3: View profile details**

-As an user, I want to be able to open a person’s profile to see its information, so that I can decide if I'm interested in this profile.
+As an user, I want to be able to open a person’s profile to see its information, so that I can see my conference profile or another person's profile and decide if I'm interested or not.

 _User interface mockups_